yemisprojects/eks-infra/README.md

 ```
 Go to your web browser using the forwared port `https://localhost:8083` and login with the credential above

-Note: The ideal method to access ArgoCD UI is to expose the ArgoCD service using Ingress but this requires a certificate.
+Note: The ideal method to access Argo CD UI is to expose the Argo CD service using Ingress but this requires a certificate.
 This is not covered in this project.
 See the ArgoCD [documentation](https://argo-cd.readthedocs.io/en/stable/operator-manual/ingress/) for more information.

 ## Verify Karpenter installation

-Due to the number of cluster addons installed such as grafana, argoCD it is expected the cluster will scale up to more than two nodes.
+Due to the number of cluster addons installed such as grafana, Argo CD it is expected the cluster will scale up to more than two nodes.
 Run the command below to verify successfull installation and that there are no errors in the karpenter logs.
 ```sh
 kubectl logs -f -n karpenter -l app.kubernetes.io/name=karpenter -c controller
 ```